Like many girls in her country, Fatima was forced out of school and into a marriage she didn’t want.

 In half of the provinces in Afghanistan, fewer than one out of five teachers is female.
 Families often will not allow girls to attend classes taught by men.

 A Malala Fund grant supports Ramatullah Arman’s work to make schools safer for girls by recruiting and training female teachers.

 One-third of girls under age 18 get married, forcing them to drop out of school.

 With our support, Zarmina Satary works with religious institutions to change cultural beliefs that hold girls back.

 Malala Fund’s Gulmakai Network supports the work of education champions in countries where girls face the greatest challenges to education.
 Local educators and activists understand the issues girls face in their communities — and they are best placed to develop solutions.

 CEO, Teach for Afghanistan

 Gulmakai Champion since 2017

 Arman oversees Teach for Afghanistan’s teacher recruitment and training to increase the number of female educators in the Afghan public system.
-In 2017, Afghanistan’s Ministries of Education and Higher Education agreed to implement TOA’s model in two new provinces.
+In 2017, Afghanistan’s Ministries of Education and Higher Education agreed to implement TAO’s model in two new provinces.

 Managing Director, Watch on Basic Rights Afghanistan Organisation